Simplic

-The Simplic was a cyclecar manufactured from 1914 onwards by George Wadden in Surrey, England.
-Wadden was a hairdresser who took over the business that had produced the Autotrix.
+The Simplic was a cyclecar manufactured from 1914 to 1923 by George Wadden in Surrey, England.
 The first Simplic was a 4-wheeled vehicle powered by a 5/6 hp air-cooled JAP engine.
 Transmission was by epicyclic gear and belt final drive.
 Production stopped later that year due to World War I.

-Wadden redesigned the car at the end of the war, and the Simplic now featured an 8/10 hp JAP engine and twin speed chain drive.
+Wadden redesigned the car at the end of the war, and the Simplic now featured an 8/10 hp JAP engine and twin-speed chain drive.
 Although selling for only £185, and advertised as "Positively the best value in Cyclecars", production ended in 1923.